arangodb/docs/README.md

 This is the ArangoDB documentation repository containing all documentation for all versions.

-## Building the documentation

 The documentation uses the static site generator `jekyll`.

-To build the documentation you can use the included docker container:

-`[docs]$ docker run --rm -v $(pwd):/docs arangodb/arangodb-docs bundler exec jekyll build`

-Alternatively you can install jekyll locally on your computer.
-See https://jekyllrb.com/docs/installation/

 ## Working with the documentation

-Without specifying anything when running the docker container it will serve the documentation.

-To work locally on the documentation you can also use the container:
+To work locally on the documentation you can also use the provided container:

 `[docs]$ docker run -d -v $(pwd):/docs -p 4000:4000 --name arangodb-jekyll arangodb/arangodb-docs`

-This will watch file changes within the documentation repo and you will be able to see the resulting HTML files on http://127.0.0.1:4000/docs
+This will watch file changes within the documentation repo and you will be able to see the resulting HTML files on http://127.0.0.1:4000/docs/.

+Please note that after starting the first build will take quite a while.
+Follow its process by opening a terminal and entering:

+`docker logs -f arangodb-jekyll`

 For simple documentation changes this process normally works perfect.